sunghlin/temp.sunghlin.github.io/_posts/2019-04-22-Change-the-Timezone-of-Docker-Container.md

 RUN sudo dpkg-reconfigure -f noninteractive tzdata
 ```

-If you set it correctly, you can see the following messages when you are building the container.
+If you set it correctly, you will see the following messages when you are building the container.

 ```
 Current default time zone: 'America/Los_Angeles'